Financial-Times/o-ads/docs/docs/developer-guide/new-product.md

 section: building
 ---

-### 1. Include o-ads on your site
+## 1. Include o-ads on your site
-Include the latest version of o-ads via bower or the Build Service (see the [Origami quick start instructions](http://registry.origami.ft.com/components/o-ads#section-usage) for more).
+Include the latest version of o-ads via `bower` or the [Origami Build Service](http://build.origami.ft.com/v2/) — which which we recommend for use on the websites.
+This way you can get updates automatically and you do not have to build the module manually from source (see the [Origami quick start instructions](http://registry.origami.ft.com/components/o-ads#section-usage) for more).

+Alternately, you may use the [Origami Build Tools](http://origami.ft.com/docs/developer-guide/modules/building-modules/) to include the library as a part of your codebase and build it manually.
+This option involves a certain level of setup.

+**Extra step for FT Teams**

+Please feed back the following information to the Dev Test and Advertising team:
+* Where you integrate it (Site, URL?)
+* How you are using it (Build Service or Manual Build)
+* Which version you are using (do you use a specific version and is there auto upgrade link, e.g. http://semver.org/, patch only, version only, etc.)

-### 2. Set up the ad unit information.
+## 2. Set up the ad unit information.
 The Ad Unit is DFP's categorisation of sites and products across the FT estate.
 It is the most basic form of being able to target ads at specific areas.

 It generally follows the pattern: